OleguerCanal/transplanter/README.md

 # Transplanter

+**Story**:
-**Story**: I have a "small" ANN (~100M params) working decently ok, but I wanna see if a larger ANN (~400M params) can significantly outperform it.
-However, training from sratch models of these sizes is extremely expensive, so I need a way of efficiently transferring knowledge from one to the other.
+I have a "small" ANN (~100M params) working decently ok, but I wanna see if a larger ANN (~400M params) can significantly outperform it.
+However, training from sratch models of these sizes is extremely expensive:
+I need a way of rapidly transferring knowledge from one to the other.
 Introducing **Transplanter**: a way of initializing the weights such that new models can hit the ground running 🏃

-**What is this repo solving?**

-You have a trained model `teacher_model` but want to experiment architectural changes in a new model `student_model`.
-However, training from scratch is extremely expensive, so you need a way of initializing the new model's weights.

 **How is that different from model distillation?**

 In distillation you want to reduce a model size, in this case I'll be focussing on increasing it.
+Nevertheless the idea is the same and I take a lot form it.

 ## Interface